Introduction to Cheatsheet MySQL

 |Resetconnection, \x||It will clean the session context.|

-Data types: MySQL has different data types used for inserting the specific values in database columns.
-For integer using ‘int’.
-Similarly, other like float, double, timestamp, char, varchar, blob, enum is being used for inserting the specific values.
+Data types: MySQL has different data types used for inserting specific values in database columns.
+For integers using ‘int’.
+Similarly, other like float, double, timestamp, char, varchar, bland, and enum is used to insert values.

-String functions: There are string functions available for using as well:
+String functions: There are string functions available for use as well:

 |strcmp(s1, s2)||Comparing the strings|